geekgod382/filesystem-mcp-server/README.md

 ALLOWED_PATHS = [str(Path.home())]  # Modify this to add more paths
 ```

+- Access is limited to a configured root directory
+- No access to system paths
+- User must explicitly grant permissions

 ## Server Versions

 **server.py** - Pure MCP SDK implementation (currently active)